• Home

 Where to rent a bike in London?

-If you won’t have your own bike, there are a lot of places where you can hire bikes in London.
-For rentals, almost all stores require that you return the bikes in London.
-So if you are planning a round-trip cycling tour to Paris and back, this would work fine.
+Plenty of bike-hire shops in London, but almost all require you to return the bike in London.
+So if you’re planning a round-trip cycling tour to Paris and back, a rental works.

 10. Walk